len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_publication/LHKGEMR.md

 * Performance better when models compared to evaluations by physicians

-* With recall of 0.5: Precison of noisy OR at 0.87, of naive Bayes at 0.8
+* With recall of 0.5: Precision of noisy OR at 0.87, of naive Bayes at 0.8

-* Conclusion: Noisy OR better than naive Bayes; statsitically significant (p = 0.01)
+* Conclusion: Noisy OR better than naive Bayes; statistically significant (p = 0.01)

 ---